Jenniferazeng/hyphenateinc.github.io/pages/server/server_product_overview.md

 ### JAVA

 In Java, there are various Platform API client implementations, such as JBOss RestEasy, Sun Jersey, Dropwizard, Apache HTTPClient.
-We recommend using [Jersey](https://jersey.java.net/) to call the Chat Platform API service.
+We recommend using [Jersey](https://jersey.java.net/) to call the Platform API service.

 Jersy 2.x implements the JAX-RS 2.0 specification and provides asynchronous support.
 However, Jersey 2.x requires JDK 1.7 support, so if your server-side application does not yet have access to JDK 1.7, then you need to use the Jersey 1.x version.
 There are also many people who use [Apache Http Client](http://hc.apache.org/), we do not recommend the direct use of this library, mainly because this library is relatively low-level, need to deal with a lot of their own things, the API is also relatively cumbersome.